Jerilderie railway station: Description

 c.
-1884, it is a standard design three-chimney, English bond brick residence with concave roofed verandah sheltering central door and two single double hung sash windows, four front rooms, have a pyramid hipped 17.5 degree pitched roof, kitchen has an extension of main hipped roof with bathroom and laundry built as skillion roofs extending to the east form underside of eaves of main roof.
-An additional skillion part fibro sheeted walled porch and room further extend under lower skillion roofs.
-External door and windows with rendered architraves are extant.
-A rail line post with concrete plank sides coal bunker is located between mainline and house is extant as evidence of heating fuel store provided for station master in station building and residence.
+1884, it is a standard design three-chimney, Brickwork#English_bond_English bond brick residence with a concave roofed verandah, sheltering central door and two single double-hung sash windows.
+The four front rooms have a pyramid-hipped 17.5 degree pitched roof, and kitchen has an extension of main hipped roof, with a bathroom and laundry with skillion roofs extending to the east form underside of eaves of main roof.
+An additional skillion part fibro-sheeted walled porch and room further extend under lower skillion roofs.
+The external door and windows have rendered architraves.
+A coal bunker with rail-line posts and concrete-plank sides is located between mainline and house, and there is evidence of heating fuel stores in the station building and residence.

 Condition

-As at 23 December 2002, the Jerilderie railway station building original forms and fabric are readily discernable and, more recently, State Rail Estate carried out underpinning of footings, maintenance, repainting and landscaping.
-Although station building has suffered form long-term stresses from foundation movements it is in good condition.
-Platform is also extant including levers for signals at east end of platform.
+The original forms and fabric of the Jerilderie station building and station master's residence are readily discernible and retain many aspects that make it significant.
+In 2001-2002, State Rail Estate carried out the underpinning of footings, repainting, landscaping, and other maintenance.
+The station building is in good condition, but its foundations have suffered from long-term stresses due to soil movement, exacerbated by poor site drainage and tree roots, which has led to extreme distress and cracking.

-The original form and fabric of exterior of original building and design are extant and readily discernable.
-Internally windows and trim thereto survive, as does cast iron stove in kitchen.

-The building has the evidence of long term foundation soil movements exacerbated by poor site drainage and trees causing extreme distress and cracking.
-Walls internally have been over sheeted over a long term with strapped fibro sheets and more recently with plaster board that has also torn.
-Original doors architraves skirtings and chimneypieces have been removed from place.
-Front concrete verandah floor has subsided and cracked.
+Internal walls have been sheeted over with strapped fibro and, more recently, with plaster board that has torn.
+Original doors, architraves, skirtings and chimney-pieces have been removed.
+The concrete verandah floor has subsided and cracked.
+The platform includes levers for signals at the east end.
+Internally, windows and trim survive, as does a cast iron stove in kitchen.

-The Jerilderie Railway Station and former Station Master's Residence is considered to retain many aspects that make it significant.